anttikantee/wbc/README.md

   * `wbccool`: calculate cooling efficiency, water usage or ice usage required to cool wort of given strength from a starting temperature to a desired temperature
-  * `wbcextraext`: calculate aggregate strength and predicted final strength when adding extract to a given volume, e.g. priming sugar to already fermented beer
+  * `wbcadjust`: calculate the aggregate solution [and optionally a predicted final strength] when adjusting extract/water in a given wort/must/wash, e.g. adding priming sugar to already fermented beer, or boiling off a certain volume
   * `wbckegp`: takes two of {pressure, temperature, dissolved CO2} and calculates the missing value, along with headspace CO2 required to push the beer out